 Skip to Content

-toughest driving centres
+The UK’s toughest (& easiest) driving test centres

-white clock learner driver8 minute read Learner Drivers
+Simon Jones white clock learner driver8 minute read Learner Drivers

 There is a difference of more than 60% between the pass rates of the UK’s toughest and easiest driving centres.
 It’s generally harder to pass in cities; and if you’re planning on taking your test at The Pavillion Birmingham…good luck.